Table Of Content

 They will examine your scalp to determine the pattern of baldness you are experiencing and the condition of your remaining hair.
 You may also need to have blood tests to check for levels of iron, hormones and androgens that could be affecting your hair’s condition.
 You can also do your own research into your family’s propensity to experience hair loss, even before you notice any signs in yourself to see what could be in store for yourself and to start any female pattern baldness treatments that could be appropriate earlier, rather than later.

 Losing one’s hair is usually associated with a later stage in life – post menopause and later middle age to old age.
 However, for some women the loss can start much earlier on – even in their 20s or early 30s.
 Genetics can play a part in this, as can heightened levels of stress from a demanding job, busy family life or other pressures that are happening.
 Pregnancy can also cause female pattern baldness to start in some cases, as can some thyroid disorders and anaemia.
-It can also be linked to some skin conditions, such as psoriasis and dermatitis.
+It can also be linked to some skin conditions, such as psoriasis and seborrheic dermatitis.

 Losing hair this early can be a highly traumatic experience for young women.
 It is vital for those experiencing it to see a doctor or dermatologist early to have the best possible chance of reversing the condition and having access to the widest range of mitigation options, from wigs, hats re-styling and herbal remedies to full-on hair transplant surgery if that is what the collective advice would be.

-One of the most complex treatment options available for female pattern baldness at any age is hair transplant surgery.
+One of the most complex treatment options available for female pattern baldness at any age is female hair transplant surgery.
 This involves taking hair grafts from elsewhere on the body or from a donor source, and implanting them into the thinning areas under surgical conditions.
 The hair grafts will fall out after a time, with your own hair growing back in their place over the following weeks.
 This can be a highly effective solution, so long as you take great care of your head and hair in the weeks and months following the procedure and follow your medical team’s advice precisely.
 If you are not ready to undergo this process, your doctor may be able to prescribe a drug or cream to help slow hair loss down and encourage regrowth.

 Alternatively there are several natural options for finding a female pattern baldness cure.
 These won’t restore your entire head of hair on their own, but they can help slow down the process of hair loss and fortify your hair strands and follicles to help them stay healthy.
 Some popular essential oils that can help add moisture and goodness to the hair when mixed in a carrier oil base include coconut oil, olive oil, sweet almond oil and jojoba oil.
 These should be mixed in the carrier oil, or added to a shampoo in the right dilution ratio for maximum effectiveness and minimum risk of adverse side -effects.
 Using clean hands, massage the oil mix or shampoo into your scalp, leave on as directed and then rinse well.